-The city pays 100 percent of the cost of a basic amount of life insurance protection for all full-time employees.
+The City pays 100 percent of the cost of a basic amount of life insurance protection for all full-time employees.
 Refer to your individual or union contract for more information about the coverage provided to you.

 In addition, the plan carries an accidental death and dismemberment (AD&D) policy that increases your benefit if you die as the result of an accident.
-If you are dismembered, the benefit you receive is proportional to the death benefit.
-Again, refer to your individual or union contract for more information about the coverage provided to you.
+Refer to your individual or union contract for more information about the coverage provided to you.

-Premiums on life benefits in excess of \$50,000 are subject to Social Security and Medicare taxes.
+Premiums on life benefits in excess of \$50,000 are subject to social security and Medicare taxes.
 For more information, see your tax advisor.